Outeniqua Research Farm

 Research

 The Outeniqua Research Farm is known for research on dairy production from planted pasture.
 The results of dairy and beef cattle system research from pasture provide guidelines to producers in the Southern Cape.
 Researchers from the Directorate: Plant Sciences, focus on the optimisation of the profitability and sustainability of planted pastures in the Southern Cape.
 The research programme uses an integrated approach in which management of soil, plants and animals are considered a continuum, rather than separate components.
-Dr. Sigrun Ammann and Janke Van der Colf, researchers at the Directorate: Plant Sciences, lead the pasture research team while Prof. Robin Meeske heads the systems research team.
+Sigrun Ammann and Janke Van der Colf, researchers at the Directorate: Plant Sciences, lead both the pasture and systems research teams on the farm.

 Cultivar evaluations